 ANA: A One-Act Play (2008)

-THEATER WORKSHOP: Clashing neighbors become unlikely friends as they discover that the youngest in the group is facing a silent, undiagnosed struggle with anorexia nervosa.
+Clashing neighbors become unlikely friends as they discover that the youngest in the group is facing a silent, undiagnosed struggle with anorexia nervosa.